 But, to hire most lawyers, you have to pay money upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 Call today.
 See what we can do for you.

-No matter where you live, we will answer your questions about past due disability benefits.
+No matter where you live, we will answer your questions about past due benefits.
 We want to be your legal team.
 If you have questions, give us a call today.

-CANNON DISABILITY’S REPRESENTATIVES WILL TRY TO WIN YOUR PAST DUE DISABILITY BENEFITS
+WE CAN WIN YOUR PAST DUE DISABILITY BENEFITS

 If you are curious about your past due benefits, then we will walk you through your options.
 Our attorneys and staff can help also you apply for your SSDI and SSI benefits.